-If you want something that’s just as warming, but a bit lighter this winter try this refreshing Normandy pork casserole recipe.
+Pork casserole is comfort food at its best.
+But some pork casserole recipes can be a little heavy.
+If you want something that’s just as warming, but a bit lighter, try this refreshing Normandy pork casserole recipe.
 It’s delightfully tasty thanks to the aromatic combination of shallots, lardons and tarragon, and it doesn’t take long to prep either.
-It's a great slow cooker recipe to try this week.
+It’s a fabulous slow cooker recipe too.

 - 50g (2oz) butter